googleapis/api-linter/docs/rules/0124/reference-same-package.md

 ---
 rule:
   aip: 124
-  name: [core, '0124', valid-reference]
+  name: [core, '0124', reference-same-package]
-  summary: Resource references should have corresponding resource defintions.
+  summary: Resource references should refer to resources in the same package.
-permalink: /124/valid-reference
+permalink: /124/reference-same-package
 redirect_from:
-  - /0124/valid-reference
+  - /0124/reference-same-package
 ---

-# Valid resource references
+# Resource reference package

-This rule enforces that resource reference annotations refer to valid and reachable resource types, as described in [AIP-124][].
+This rule enforces that resource reference annotations refer resources defined in the same package, as described in [AIP-124][].

 ## Details

-This rule scans all fields with `google.api.resource_reference` annotations, and complains if the `type` on them refers to a resource with no corresponding `google.api.resource` or `google.api.resource_definition`.
+This rule scans all fields with `google.api.resource_reference` annotations, and complains if the `type` on them refers to a resource that is defined in a different protobuf package.

-The rule scans the file where the field is found and all files imported by that file (recursively).

 Certain common resource types are exempt from this rule.